GroupEat/groupeat-hybrid-mobile/README.md

 To include the app icons and splashscreens for all devices run the following command before building the app for a platform :

     ionic resources

+Should this command fail, make sure that your ionic CLI is higher than 1.2.14

 ## Before Making a Commit